rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/_index.md

 You can configure Kubernetes options one of two ways:

 - [Rancher UI](#rancher-ui): Use the Rancher UI to select options that are commonly customized when setting up a Kubernetes cluster.
 - [Config File](#config-file): The cluster config file allows you to use any option offered by Kubernetes by specifying them in YAML.
-In Rancher prior to v2.3.0, the config file is identical to the  [cluster config file for the Rancher Kubernetes Engine]({{<baseurl>}}/rke/latest/en/config-options/), which is the tool Rancher uses to provision clusters.
+In Rancher v2.0.0-v2.2.x, the config file is identical to the  [cluster config file for the Rancher Kubernetes Engine]({{<baseurl>}}/rke/latest/en/config-options/), which is the tool Rancher uses to provision clusters.
 In Rancher v2.3.0, the RKE information is still included in the config file, but it is separated from other options, so that the RKE cluster config options are nested under the `rancher_kubernetes_engine_config` directive.

 ## Rancher UI